-The FSMA, RAO, MiFID II, MiFIR and MAR apply equally to OTC derivative transactions between dealers as between a dealer and an eligible counterparty that is not the issuer of the underlying shares or an affiliate of the issuer.
+The FSMA, RAO, MiFID II, MiFIR and UK MAR apply equally to OTC derivative transactions between dealers as between a dealer and an eligible counterparty that is not the issuer of the underlying shares or an affiliate of the issuer.

-However, EMIR (as amended by the EMIR Refit Regulation) may apply differently to transactions between dealers to transactions between a dealer and an entity that is not a dealer.
-Unless an exemption or exclusion applies, EMIR (as amended by the EMIR Refit Regulation) applies to all OTC derivative transactions (including equity derivatives) and imposes requirements for transactions to be reported to regulators and either cleared or, if the clearing obligation does not apply to a particular class of derivative transaction, subject to other risk mitigation techniques (including trade confirmation, portfolio reconciliation, daily marking-to-market, exchanging initial or variation margin and capital requirements for financial counterparties).
+However, UK EMIR may apply differently to transactions between dealers to transactions between a dealer and an entity that is not a dealer.
+Unless an exemption or exclusion applies, UK EMIR applies to all OTC derivative transactions (including equity derivatives) and imposes requirements for transactions to be reported to regulators and either cleared or, if the clearing obligation does not apply to a particular class of derivative transaction, subject to other risk mitigation techniques (including trade confirmation, portfolio reconciliation, daily marking-to-market, exchanging initial or variation margin and capital requirements for financial counterparties).
 The extent to which these obligations apply depends in part upon the nature of parties to the derivative transaction.
-EMIR distinguishes between financial counterparties (broadly, regulated entities, which would include most dealers) and non-financial counterparties (broadly, any undertaking established in the EEA that is not a financial counterparty) and imposes the most onerous obligations where OTC derivatives transactions are entered into between financial counterparties or between a financial counterparty and a non-financial counterparty whose derivative trading activity exceeds a prescribed notional value (an NFC+), unless an exemption or exclusion applies.
-EMIR also applies where a financial counterparty or NFC+ enters into an OTC derivative transaction with an entity established outside of the EEA if that entity would be a financial counterparty or an NFC+ if it were established within the EEA.
-EMIR can also apply to an OTC derivative transaction between two such non-EEA entities if that transaction has a 'direct, substantial and foreseeable effect' within the EEA or where necessary to prevent evasion of any provision of EMIR.

-In addition, if a party to an OTC equity derivative is (or is closely associated with) a member of the administrative, management or supervisory board or is a certain type of senior executive of the issuer of the underlying shares, MAR requires that party to notify the issuer and the FCA of that transaction within three business days of entering into the transaction if the total amount of transactions by that party has reached €5,000 in the calendar year.
+In addition, if a party to an OTC equity derivative is (or is closely associated with) a member of the administrative, management or supervisory board or is a certain type of senior executive of the issuer of the underlying shares, UK MAR requires that party to notify the issuer and the FCA of that transaction within three business days of entering into the transaction if the total amount of transactions by that party has reached $\in$ 5,000 in the calendar year.
 MAR also prohibits such a person from entering into transactions in the issuer's securities or derivatives in respect of such securities in the 30 days prior to the announcement of interim or year-end financial statements that the issuer is obliged to make public.